 What to Grow Crepe Myrtles In?

-Even dwarf varieties, such as ‘New Orleans’ or ‘Pocomoke’, will get to be 2 to 3 feet tall at their mature height so you want to
+Even dwarf varieties, such as ‘New Orleans’ or ‘Pocomoke’, will get to be 2 to 3 feet (0.5 to 1 m.) tall at their mature height, so you want to take this into account.
+Non-dwarf varieties of a crepe myrtle tree can grow to be 10 feet (3 m.) tall or taller.

 Requirements for Crepe Myrtle Plants Grown in Containers